-The holders of Series 5 Class A Preferred Shares are entitled to receive fixed dividends at an annual rate of \$1.25 per share, payable quarterly on the 1st day of March, June, September and December, if, as and when declared by the Board, for the initial fixed rate period to but excluding June 1, 2019.
-The dividend rate will reset on June 1, 2019 and every five years thereafter at a rate equal to the sum of the then five-year Government of Canada bond yield plus 3.00 percent.
-In the event of liquidation, dissolution or winding up of Pembina, the holders of Series 5 Class A Preferred Shares shall be entitled to receive \$25.00 per Series 5 Class A Preferred Share plus all accrued and unpaid dividends thereon in preference over the Common Shares or any other shares ranking junior to the Series 5 Class A Preferred Shares.
+The holders of Series 7 Class A Preferred Shares are entitled to receive fixed dividends at an annual rate of \$1.125 per share, payable quarterly on the 1st day of March, June, September and December, if, as and when declared by the Board, for the initial fixed rate period to but excluding December 1, 2019.
+The dividend rate will reset on December 1, 2019 and every five years thereafter at a rate equal to the sum of the then five-year Government of Canada bond yield plus 2.94 percent.
+In the event of liquidation, dissolution or winding-up of Pembina, the holders of Series 7 Class A Preferred Shares shall be entitled to receive \$25.00 per Series 7 Class A Preferred Share plus all accrued and unpaid dividends thereon in preference over the Common Shares or any other shares ranking junior to the Series 7 Class A Preferred Shares.

-The Series 5 Class A Preferred Shares are redeemable by Pembina in whole or in part, at its option, on June 1, 2019 and on June 1 of every fifth year thereafter at a price of \$25.00 per share plus accrued and unpaid dividends.
-The holders of Series 5 Class A Preferred Shares have the right to convert their shares into Series 6 Class A Preferred Shares, subject to certain conditions, on June 1, 2019 and on June 1 of every fifth year thereafter.
-The holders of Series 6 Class A Preferred Shares will be entitled to receive quarterly floating rate cumulative dividends, as and when declared by the Board, at a rate equal to the sum of the then 90-day Government of Canada treasury bill rate plus 3.00 percent, and will have the right to convert their shares into Series 5 Class A Preferred Shares, subject to certain conditions, on June 1 of every fifth year thereafter.
-The Series 6 Class A Preferred Shares are redeemable by Pembina in whole or in part, at its option, on any date after June 1, 2024, by the payment of an amount of cash for each share to be redeemed equal to (i) \$25.00 in the case of any redemptions on June 1, 2024 and on June 1 in every fifth year thereafter, or (ii) \$25.50 in the case of redemption on any other date after June 1, 2019, in each case plus all accrued and unpaid dividends thereon.
+The Series 7 Class A Preferred Shares are redeemable by Pembina in whole or in part, at its option, on December 1, 2019 and on December 1 of every fifth year thereafter at a price of \$25.00 per share plus accrued and unpaid dividends.
+The holders of Series 7 Class A Preferred Shares have the right to convert their shares into Series 8 Class A Preferred Shares, subject to certain conditions, on December 1, 2019 and on December 1 of every fifth year thereafter.
+The holders of Series 8 Class A Preferred Shares will be entitled to receive quarterly floating rate cumulative dividends, as and when declared by the Board, at a rate equal to the sum of the then 90-day Government of Canada treasury bill rate plus 2.94 percent, and will have the right to convert their shares into Series 7 Class A Preferred Shares, subject to certain conditions, on December 1, 2024 and on December 1 of every fifth year thereafter.
+The Series 8 Class A Preferred Shares are redeemable by Pembina in whole or in part, at its option, on any date after December 1, 2019, by the payment of an amount of cash for each share to be redeemed equal to (i) \$25.00 in the case of any redemptions on any date after December 1, 2024 and on December 1 in every fifth year thereafter, or (ii) \$25.50 in the case of redemption on any other date after December 1, 2019, in each case plus all accrued and unpaid dividends thereon.